-This owner's manual and the corresponding supplements should be read carefully to familiarise yourself quickly with your vehicle.
+This owner's manual and the corresponding supplements should be read carefully to familiarise yourself with your vehicle.

-Also, the regular care and maintenance and correct handling of the vehicle will contribute to the conservation of its value.
+Also, the regular care and maintenance and correct handling of the vehicle will contribute to preserve its value.

 For safety reasons, note the information concerning accessories, modifications and parts exchange.